Lowland Grain to Glass Scotch Whisky

 To me this is a dry riesling on the finish.
 Very oak forward fruity notes.
 Bitter tannins with pear and apple skins.
 Dark cocoa powder.
 A pleasant albeit short finish.

 Tough to judge this one without mentioning the bottle price of $250.
 In a vacuum, this is an excellent whisky that I would love to drink daily.
 It’s delicate and floral and I really enjoy the slight waxy mouthfeel.
 Outside of that bubble, I feel like I can find similar bottles for a fraction of the price.
-I am very happy to have tried a sample but I would personally not buy a bottle for myself.
+Happy to have tried a sample but I would personally not buy a bottle for myself.
 I think it might be a different story if this was at cask strength and I would certainly love to try a release that is higher than 46%.
 I enjoy the story and the care it took to make this whisky and I look forward to trying more from Daftmill.